 (6) no other person has a right to the interest of the decedent in the described property;

-(7) the claiming successor's relationship to the decedent and the value of the entire estate of the decedent; and
+(7) the claiming successor's relationship to the decedent and the value of the entire estate of the decedent subject to probate; and

 (8) the person or persons claiming as successors under the affidavit swear or affirm that all statements in the affidavit are true and material and further acknowledge that any false statement may subject the person or persons to penalties relating to perjury under section 28-915.